nest-desktop/nest-desktop/docs/user/usage-basic/explore-activity.rst

 Analog signals contain continuous quantities from the recording devices aka samplers (:bdg:`voltmeter` or :bdg:`multimeter`) which query their targets at given time intervals.
-Network activity can be explored in a :doc:`Activity graph </user/usage-advance/activity-chart-graph>` or :ref:`controller-sidebar_activity-table`.
+Network activity can be explored in a :doc:`Activity graph </user/usage-advance/activity-chart-graph>` or :ref:`controller-sidebar-activity-statistics`.